-Serving his seventh term in the United States House of Representatives, Congressman Louie Gohmert was first sworn in January 4, 2005.
+Serving his eighth term in the United States House of Representatives, Congressman Louie Gohmert was first sworn in January 4, 2005.
 He proudly represents the First District of Texas which encompasses over 12 counties stretching nearly 120 miles down the state’s eastern border.

 A favorite among Tea Party groups, Louie speaks often as a fellow Tea Party advocate across Texas and the United States.
 He boldly stands on America’s founding principles and is constantly coming up with big, innovative ideas solidly based on Constitutional fundamentals.

 Congressman Gohmert serves on the House Judiciary Committee playing a vital role on the Constitution, Civil Rights and Civil Liberties Subcommittee, as well as, the Crime, Terrorism and Homeland Security Subcommittee.
 He is also a member of the House Natural Resources Committee serving on the National Parks, Forests, and Public Lands Subcommittee and is honored to have the title of Republican Leader on the Subcommittee on Oversight and Investigations.